Spatially Adapted First and Second Order Regularization for Image Reconstruction: From an Image Surface Perspective: Introduction

-Although spatially varying $\lambda(x)$ or $\alpha(x)$ in the ROF model \eqref{ROF} and \eqref{wROF} can improve the reconstruction quality, they can not eliminate the staircase effect in the relatively large piecewise linear regions.
-Thus, high order variational models are proposed and studied in last two decades.
-Chambolle and Lions \cite{chambolle1997image} proposed a high order model by minimizing the infimal convolution of the total variation (ICTV) and the total variation of the image gradient.
-Assume a noisy image can be approximated by a piecewise constant part $u_1$, a piecewise smooth part $u_2$ and noises, i.e., $f= u_1+ u_2+n$, the ICTV model is defined as
+Although spatially varying $\lambda(x)$ or $\alpha(x)$ in the Rudin-Osher-Fetami model \eqref{ROF} and \eqref{wROF} can improve the reconstruction quality, they can not eliminate the staircase effect in the relatively large piecewise linear regions.
+Thus, high order variational models are proposed and studied in the last two decades.

-where $\nabla^2u_2$ denotes the Hessian of $u_2$.
-Later, Chan \emph{et al.} \cite{chan2000high} modified the ROF model by adding a nonlinear fourth order diffusion term to the associated Euler-Lagrange equation.
 Lysaker \emph{et al.} \cite{lysaker2003noise,lysaker2006iterative} proposed the noise removal model using the high order regularization term, that is